 For Faculty, Administrators, and Staff

-The following steps focus on services that should be explained and offered to victim/survivors of sexual assault, intimate partner violence, stalking, and sexual harassment after the disclosure of such an incident.
-An administrator, faculty, or staff member’s goal is to offer support and get the student to the appropriate professional resources.
-If you have questions at any time, please call a SART advocate at (845) 437-7333, SAVP Director at (845) 437-7863, or the Equal Opportunity and Affirmative Action/Title IX Office at (845) 437-7924.
+If a victim/survivor discloses an incident of sexual assault, relationship abuse, stalking, and sexual harassment, you have tremendous potential to positively impact a student victim/survivor's life by providing them with a supportive reaction and referrals to resources.
+If you have questions at any time about how to support a survivor, please call a SART advocate at (845) 437-7333, SAVP Director at (845) 437-7863, or the Equal Opportunity and Affirmative Action/Title IX Office at (845) 437-7924.

-1. Determine safety: If a weapon was used, the perpetrator is unknown, or the student does not feel safe from the perpetrator, call 911 or Security immediately at 437-7333.
+1. Determine safety: If a weapon was used, the perpetrator is unknown, or the student does not feel safe from the perpetrator, call 911 or Safety & Security immediately at (845) 437-7333.

 - See Responsible, Private, or Confidential?